johndcobb/johndcobb.github.io/geometryofschemes.md

 ## Resources
 We intend to cover the first half of "The Geometry of Schemes" by Eisenbud and Harris, linked below.
 I've slowed down the pace in order to make room for [Vakil's online AG course](https://math216.wordpress.com/2020/05/10/algebraic-geometry-in-the-time-of-covid-launch/), which I think would be nice to do concurrently.
-If you'd like to be kept updated, please join the mailing list by sending a blank email to [join-geometryofschemes@lists.wisc.edu](mailto:join-geometryofschemes@lists.wisc.edu).
+If you'd like to be kept updated, please join the mailing list which I think you may be able to do at the bottom of this page.

 <div class="button-container" style="text-align: center">
     <a href="https://www.maths.ed.ac.uk/~v1ranick/papers/eisenbudharris.pdf" class="button" style="margin:5px">
     <i class="fas fa-book"></i>